priyanshur66/rise-agent-kit/README.md

 Resetting memory:
 - Start using a new `sessionId`, or
-- Create a new RiseAgent instance.
+- Create a new CitreaAgent instance.

 Persistence options:
 - By default, memory uses an in-process Map and `InMemoryChatMessageHistory`.